 The signs and symptoms of muscle strains differ depending on the grade (severity of the injury) and stage (duration of symptoms) of the injury.
-Fig 2 illustrates grades of strain in the acute stage.
-Table 1 outlines the common signs and symptoms for each grade and stage of muscle strain.
-In general, strains produce local pain, stiffness, pain on resisted movement or passive stretch, reduced strength, and impaired ROM.
+Table 12-1 outlines the common signs and symptoms for each grade and stage of muscle strain.